jeaye/blog.jeaye.com/_drafts/2016-01-19-unity3d-arcadia-linux.md

 and navigate to the last post.
 If you're on a Debian-based distribution, you'll be happy to just find a deb you can install.
-For the rest of us, there's an awkwardly unconventional shell script we can run, which also comes with some binary data embedded in it.
+For the rest of us, there's an awkwardly unconventional shell script we can run, which also comes with some binary data embedded in it (~1GB in size).
 Fair warning.

 You should pull down the latest; the commands below are what I used and there may be a newer version for you.
 Note that, if you read the script, root is